digitalcytometry/ecotyper/README.md

 In each of these cases the fractions are being estimated by serially applying two signature matrices on the discovery dataset.
 The first signature matrix, denoted TR4, is available in `utils/signature_matrices/TR4/TR4`.
 TR4 was obtained from FACS-sorted profiles of epithelial cells (EPCAM+), fibroblasts (CD10+), endothelial cells (CD31+) and immune cells (CD45+), obtained from lung cancer specimens ([Newman et al., Nature Biotechnology 2019](https://www.nature.com/articles/s41587-019-0114-2)).
 The second signature matrix, LM22, available in `utils/signature_matrices/LM22/LM22`, was published with [Newman et al., Nature Methods 2015](https://www.nature.com/articles/nmeth.3337), and is able to deconvolve 22 immune subsets.
 In the EcoTyper carcinoma paper, we first collapse the fractions for 22 subsets to obtain the representation of the 9 major cell types (B cells, plasma cells, CD4 T cells, CD8 T cells, NK cells, monocytes/macrophages, dendritic cells, mast cells, and neutrophils).
 We then replace the TR4 immune cell fractions with the fractions of the 9 cell lineages.
 This way we obtain cell abundance estimations for 12 cell populations used in that paper.
 An analogous process is used to obtain the lymphoma fractions.

 If neither of these cases apply, the user needs to provide a path to a tab-delimited file containing the cell type proportion estimations for the expected populations.
-The file should contain in the first column the same sample names used for column names in the input expression matrix, and on the next columns, the cell type fractions for each cell population.
+The file should contain in the first column the same sample names used for column names in the input expression matrix, and in the next columns, the cell type fractions for each cell population.
 These fractions should sum up to 1 for each row.
 An example of such a file is provided in:

 ``` r
 data = read.delim("example_data/bulk_fractions_example.txt", nrow = 5)